 Deciding to work with a broker can help ease the pain points of selling your home.
 A great broker can make the entire selling process go quicker and smoother than if you tried to sell your home on your own.

 While you may be thankful to have your broker, there are a few things they wish you knew and did while selling your home.
 Follow these ten steps to be your broker’s number one customer this season.

 You may not even realize it, but your apartment is cluttered.
 Little trinkets on your bookshelf, clothes spilling out of your closet, or your gym weights left on the ground in the corner is all clutter.

 To start, if you’re selling during the Spring and Summer months, consider storing your winter clothes somewhere outside of your home to free up closet space.
 Another good rule of thumb is if you haven’t worn an item in two seasons, throw it out.

 It is also time to throw out the wedding favors you collected at all eight of your college roommates’ weddings last summer.

 If you’re still not sure where to start when decluttering, turn on Netflix and binge-watch “Tidying Up With Marie Kondo.”

 While decluttering is necessary, that doesn’t mean your apartment is clean.
 Is your apartment dusty?
 Is your apartment dusty?
 Are there any smells?

 A dirty home will make it hard for potential buyers to focus on how great your space is.

-Hire a cleaning service to do a deep clean of your apartment before any listing photos are taken.
+Hire a cleaning service to do a deep clean of your apartment before any professional listing photos are taken.
 Then, either have the cleaning service come back before open houses or schedule time for yourself to tidy up and dust before any showings.

 It’s also essential to keep your home clean all week if someone wants to have a showing mid-week.
 When you’re selling your home, it always needs to be cleaned.